Configuring User Accounts and RBAC

 You can enter the password in clear text format or encrypted format.
 The Cisco NX-OS password encrypts clear text passwords before saving them to the running configuration.
 Encrypted format passwords are saved to the running configuration without further encryption.

 SHA256 is the hashing algorithm used for password encryption.
-As a part of the encryption, a 5000 iteration of 64-bit SALT is added to the password.
+As part of the encryption, 5000 iterations of a 64-bit SALT are added to the password.

 SHA256 is the default hashing algorithm used for password encryption.
-To generate a hash for type 8 and type 9 password, you must provide PBKDF2/SCRYPT option along with clear text password.
+To generate a hash for a type 8 or type 9 password, you must provide the PBKDF2 or SCRYPT option along with the clear text password.

 User accounts can have a maximum of 64 user roles.
-The user can determine what commands are available by using the command-line interface (CLI) context sensitive help utility.
+The user can determine available commands by using the CLI context-sensitive help utility.

 Note